Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Regression Discontinuity Tree

-Thus, the CATE function is a particular kind of average treatment effect across individuals with covariate values $Z=z$.
+where $\Prb\left[\cdot \mid \cdot\right]$ denotes conditional probability and $f(\cdot \mid \cdot)$ denotes conditional density function.\footnote{This formula is the exact analog of Equation (5) in \cite{lee2010regression}.} Thus, the CATE function is a particular kind of average treatment effect across individuals with covariate values $Z=z$.
 If the term $f (c | U = u, Z = z)/f (c \mid Z = z)$ were equal to 1, it would be the treatment effect for individuals with observed $Z=z$ averaged over the unobserved $U=u$ values.
 This is the case if the unobserved heterogeneity $U$ is independent of the running variable $X$ conditional on the covariates $Z$.
 More generally, the presence of the ratio $f (c | U = u, Z = z)/f (c \mid Z = z)$ implies the regression discontinuity estimand is instead a weighted average treatment effect.
 Within the subgroup $Z=z$, the weight is larger for individuals whose $X$ value is ex-ante more likely to be close to the threshold $c$ based on their unobserved characteristics.
-The weights may be relatively similar across individuals, in which case the individual treatment effects would be closer to the CATE but, if the weights are highly varied and also related to the magnitude of the treatment effect, then the individualized treatment effects would be very different from the CATE.
+The weights may be relatively similar across individuals, in which case the individual treatment effects would be closer to the CATE, but if the weights are highly varied and also related to the magnitude of the treatment effect, then the individualized treatment effects would be very different from the CATE.
 However, the weights across individuals are ultimately unknown, since we do not observe $U$.
-Thus, it is not possible to know how close the individualized treatment effects are to the CATE and it remains the case that the treatment effect estimated using an RD design is averaged over a larger population than one would have anticipated from a purely ``cutoff'' interpretation.
+Thus, it is not possible to know how close the individualized treatment effects are to the CATE, and it remains the case that the treatment effect estimated using an RD design is averaged over a larger population than one would have anticipated from a purely ``cutoff'' interpretation.

-Finally, let me discuss the impact of using a regression tree representation in the interpretation of the CATE function.
-Following equation (2) from the paper, the leaf-by-leaf treatment effect can be similarly decomposed as
+Finally, let us discuss the impact of using a regression tree representation in the interpretation of the CATE function.
+Following Equation (\ref{eq:CATE_ell_j}) from the paper, the leaf-by-leaf treatment effect can be similarly decomposed to

-The interpretation remains similar, but with tree structure one needs to average over not only the unobserved characteristics $(U=u)$, but over the observed characteristics within each leaf $j$ as well.
+The interpretation remains similar, but with a tree structure, one needs to average over not only the unobserved characteristics $(U=u)$, but over the observed characteristics within each leaf $j$ as well.